micene09/scarlett/docs/api/rest-error.md

 An enum containing all the standard http status codes.

 ::: tip
- You can import this enum from scarlett and use it in your app:
+ You can import this enum from Scarlett and use it in your app:
  ```ts
  import { HTTPStatusCode } from "scarlett"
  ```